wp-plugins/vidme/readme.txt

 == Description ==

+Upload your videos to [vid.me](https://vid.me) using our iPhone app, Android app, or our website.
+Then embed them to your WordPress site using our WordPress plugin.

+= About Vidme =

 [Vidme](https://vid.me) is the fastest and easiest way to upload videos - no account needed.
 No need to rely solely on YouTube or Vimeo to host the videos on your WordPress site.
 Vidme lets you upload unlimited videos with or without an account - perfect for quickly adding videos to your WordPress posts.

+= Vidme WordPress Plugin =

 With the Vidme WordPress plugin, you can easily add videos to your WordPress posts using nothing but the URL.
 Choose any video from [vid.me](https://vid.me/explore), copy the video URL and paste it to your post text editor.
 Then simply click over to the visual editor to confirm that it loads properly.

+= More Information =

+For any questions or more information, please [contact us](https://vid.me/feedback).

 == Installation ==